DecenterApps/actions-sdk/examples/README.md

 This script will validate the action and then deploy it to IPFS using Pinata.

+## Understanding the Deployment Process

+1. **Validation (Optional)**:
+   The script first calls `validateAction` separately.
+This step is optional and included for demonstration purposes, as `validateAction` is already part of the `deployToIpfs` function.

+2. **Deployment**:
+   The `deployToIpfs` function is called to deploy the action to IPFS.
+This function includes validation step.

 ## Customizing the Action

 By default, the script deploys the `donationAction` from `./action-examples/donation-action.ts`.
 To deploy a different action: